0chain/HelloWorld-Android/README.md

   to generate a wallet for a user.

 ## Hackathon Discord Link
-https://discord.gg/7JSzwpcK55
+Join our Hackathon Discord community for support and discussions: https://discord.gg/7JSzwpcK55

 ## A short video clip conveying the features of HelloWorld-Android app